 This course provides a biblically-based understanding and definition of worship as exemplified through worship experiences in the Old and New Testaments.
-Purposefully scheduled as the initial course in the Worship Arts program, it seeks to lay a foundation for all other courses that build upon core worship principles of excellence, service, sacrifice, commitment, and humility, etc.
+Purposefully scheduled as the initial course in the Worship Arts program, it seeks to lay a foundation for all other courses that build upon core worship principles.